stepnoyvolk/lostfilm-watcher/README.md

     * PHONE_NUMBER= #your phone number to send sms in format 7xxxxxxxxxx. you should be registrated on sms.ru
     * TRANSMISSION_IP=127.0.0.1 #ip of machine with transmission daemon (beter be the same)
     * SMS_API_ID= #api id for your user on sms.ru
-    * LOSTFILM_RSS_URL=http://old.lostfilm.tv/rssdd.xml should be ketp as in example
+    * LOSTFILM_RSS_URL=http://old.lostfilm.tv/rssdd.xml #should be ketp as in example
     * MEDIA_TYPE=MP4 #media type to download (avi mp4 mkv)
     * LOSTFILM_UID= #lostfilm uid
     * LOSTFILM_PASS= #lostfilm pass
     * LOSTFILM_USESS= #lostfilm usess
+ * To run the app please read articles on installing rails app beyound nginx to use nginx to serve static assets

 ## Tasks wich should be added to cron